jenpennen/git-basics/10-git-diff-overview.md

 +- [ ] Stashing
 ```

-The `+-` in the contect above indicates that the line was modified in both files A and B. Let's take a look at another example:
+The `+-` in the context above indicates that the line was modified in both files A and B. Let's take a look at another example:

 ```
  Beauty and the Beast